Install n2x-node Agent

 sudo rm -rf /var/cache/n2x

-agent from the system, use the following commands:
+To remove n2x-node agent from the system, use the following commands:

 sudo /usr/local/libexec/n2x-node service-uninstall